-Please provide relevant references in Section 5.2 and cite these elsewhere within the document as applicable.
+Please provide up to 10 relevant references in Section 5.2 and cite these elsewhere within the document as applicable.
 Please also note that up to two pages of supporting data must be uploaded as a supplementary document; this is now mandatory for DPFS applications.
-Applicants seeking funding for hit to lead and lead optimisation must also complete the Small Molecule Supplementary Information form, and upload this as a separate attachment.
+Applicants seeking funding for hit to lead, lead optimisation and/or candidate selection must also complete the Small Molecule Supplementary Information form (available under the "Additional Info" tab of the DPFS Webpage), and upload this as a separate attachment.